 From a technology perspective did your employees all have equipment, laptops, WIFI etc that would fundamentally enable remote work?
 Are the applications they need to perform their role accessible remotely and in a secure manner?

 Before you can serve your external customers with as near “business as usual” as possible, you need to serve your internal agents to be able to work effectively.
-Many ‘assumed’ that through digitisation and use of cloud, experiencing remote work and access out of hours, that they were ready!
+Many ‘assumed’ that through digitization and use of cloud, experiencing remote work and access out of hours, that they were ready!
 But occasional transient remote working, is very different from a wholesale WFH for a business, as many have found to their peril during the current global pandemic.
 Many departments were not ready or configured to work remotely from a technology or process perspective.

-Email and web access at home is easy, perhaps some of your applications are cloud based and were also up and running quickly.
+Email and web access at home is easy, perhaps some of your applications are cloud-based and were also up and running quickly.
 But what about customer interactions through chat and voice?

 In these times many customers have more urgent needs or want to speak.
-Were you able to move your switchboard, finance, support teams and your contact centre to working from home quickly?
+Were you able to move your switchboard, finance, support teams and your contact center to working from home quickly?
 Whilst working remote or from home is not a new term, nor the alien it once was, it is still not the norm for many roles.

 51% of employers officially allow their employees to work from home (Softchoice)